 As with all CFD trades, there is no STT or STRATE

-Let’s see what the results would be at the end of the first day…
+Let’s see what the result would be at the end of the first day.

 On day 2

-How to calculate your loss from your short CFD trade
+How to calculate your loss for a CFD trade

-So there you have it, how a losing short CFD trade works.
+So there you have it, how a losing long CFD trade works.